About the Federation of Agents and International Representatives (FAIR)

 The Federation of Agents and International Representatives was created in 1973 by a courageous group of International Representatives of the United Food and Commercial Workers Union.

-Their desire to improve their employment conditions and provide employment stability joined them together to create what was originally called the IRA (International Representatives Association).
+Their desire to improve their employment conditions and provide employment stability joined them together to create what was originally called the International Representatives Association.

-As these new members of the IRA traveled throughout the country, they encountered local union staff who wanted the benefits of a staff union.
+As they traveled throughout the country, they encountered local union staff who wanted the benefits of a staff union.
+For decades now, hundreds of Union Representatives, Organizers, and Office Staff in dozens of Union Locals have been organizing all across the country with FAIR.

 • To cultivate friendship and concern for each other

-• To advance their economic and social interests
+• To advance our sisters and brothers economic and social interests

-• To improve their employment conditions and provide employment stability
+• To improve employment conditions and provide employment stability

 • To extend and defend their civil rights and liberties

-• To establish peaceful and harmonious relations between its members and their employers
+• To establish peaceful and harmonious relations between members and employers

 • To work toward extending the process of Collective Bargaining throughout all trades and industries